Algorithmic Collusion or Competition: the Role of Platforms' Recommender Systems: Dynamic Pricing Competition Moderated by the Platform’s Recommendation System

-Each agent's objective is to optimize the total future rewards across each period, which requires a forward-looking approach that accounts not only for immediate rewards, but also for the subsequent state's value resulting from each action.
-To address this optimization problem, the value of being in state $s$ can be expressed as the maximum value derived from the summation of the immediate reward obtained through an action and the expected value of the subsequent state $s'$ this action $p$ can yield.\footnote{Considering the principle of stationarity, the value associated with achieving a specific state $s$ remains constant throughout different periods.
-To simplify notations, variables pertaining to the current period are denoted without a prime, whereas variables representing the subsequent period's related values are designated with a prime.} Typically, this function is conventionally represented as Bellman's value function:
+Since each agent's action influences not only the immediate reward but also the subsequent state transition, it is imperative for the agent to adopt a forward-looking perspective that accounts for the value of each state \( s \)\footnote{This assumption will be relaxed in Section \ref{sec: Extended}.}.
+This state-specific value can be expressed as the maximum expected value obtained by summing the immediate reward from an action and the anticipated value of the ensuing state \( s' \) resulting from action \( p \)\footnote{For notational simplicity, variables pertaining to the current period are denoted without a prime, while variables representing the subsequent period are indicated with a prime.}.
+This concept is traditionally encapsulated by Bellman's value function:

-Adhering to the prevalent approach in solving this optimization problem, we adopt the Q-function, which encapsulates the expected reward of taking an action given the state, thus bypassing the direct resolution of Bellman's equations.
-The Q-function is represented as a matrix with dimensions $|S| \times |A|$, and the value for each element is computed through the following procedure:
+In line with the prevalent methodology for addressing this optimization problem, we adopt the Q-function, which encapsulates the expected reward of taking a particular action in a given state, thereby circumventing the direct solution of Bellman's equations \citep{li2023reinforcement, watkins1989learning}.
+The Q-function is represented as a matrix with dimensions \( |\bm{S}| \times |\bm{P}| \), and each element is computed according to the following procedure:

-If the true Q-function were known, the agent could readily determine the optimal action to undertake given the present state.
-Hence, the crux of Q-learning lies in approximating the Q-function through the exploration of various actions while minimizing the loss of rewards resulting from sub-optimal choices.
-To estimate the Q matrix $Q_i$, at each period $t$, agent $i$ executes an action $p_i^t$ based on the current state $s^t$, observes the subsequent state transition $s^{t+1}$, receives the corresponding reward $r_i^t$, and updates the element for this state-action pair in the following manner:
+If the true Q-function were known, the agent could readily determine the optimal action to take in the current state.
+Therefore, the essence of Q-learning lies in approximating the Q-function by exploring various actions while minimizing the loss of rewards due to sub-optimal choices.
+To estimate the Q matrix \( Q_j \), at each period \( t \), agent \( j \) selects an action \( p_j^t \) based on the current state \( s^t \), observes the resulting state transition \( s^{t+1} \), receives the corresponding reward \( r_j^t \), and updates the Q-value for this state-action pair as follows:

-For all the other elements where $s \neq s^t$ or $p \neq p_i^t$, the Q-values remain unchanged.
-Here we introduce a new hyperparameter denoted as $\alpha$, representing the learning rate.
-This parameter signifies the weight by which the updated Q-value relies on the newly acquired information during the focal period compared with the prior Q-value.
+For all other state-action pairs where \( s \neq s^t \) or \( p \neq p_j^t \), the Q-values remain unchanged.
+Here, we introduce a hyperparameter \( \alpha \), representing the learning rate.
+This parameter determines the extent to which the updated Q-value depends on newly acquired information during the current period relative to the previous Q-value.